cissna/course-evaluation-scraper/QWEN.md

 - `GET /api/search/instructor/<name>`: Finds variations of an instructor's name based on last name.
 - `GET /api/grace-status/<course_code>`: Checks if a course is in a "grace period" where new evaluations may be available.
 - `POST /api/recheck/<course_code>`: Forces a re-scrape of a course, even if it's within a grace period.
-- `POST /api/analyze/<course_code>`: Performs filtering and separation analysis on a course's data.
-This endpoint can also use the `CourseGroupingService` to aggregate data from cross-listed courses.
-The `CourseGroupingService` now uses a default, embedded configuration.
+- `POST /api/analyze/<course_code>`: Aggregates and returns the complete, raw evaluation data for a given course and all other courses in its group.
+It returns a `raw_data` object containing all course instances.
+All filtering, analysis, and statistical calculations are performed by the client (frontend).